vladkov88/StanOccupancyModelTutorials/OccupancyStanIntroduction.md

+This chapter builds up  a series of two-level occupancy models in Stan.
+The models start simple and then build to more complicated models.
+The purpose of this is twofold.
+First, it provides an introduction and overview of these models.
+Second, the transformations buildup to allow for more complicated models such as those used for eDNA or other structures.
+For the purpose of this chapter we use the term _sampling unit_ to refer to the observation.
+Sampling units can be replicated across space, time, or both.

-This chapter starts with a simple occupancy model that has one site with multiple observation points (e.g., cameras or traps).
+This chapter usesa simple occupancy model that has one site with multiple observation points (e.g., cameras or traps).
+This model is presented in four different forms:

-The first and simplest model directly estimates probabilities of detection and site occupancy.
+1. The first and simplest model directly estimates probabilities of detection and occupancy.
-This model takes a site-by-visit (row of sites, columns of visits or surveys) matrix as the input.
+This model takes a site-by-visit (row of sites, columns of visits or surveys to each site) matrix as the input.
-The second model then gets changed to estimate parameters on the logit-scale.
+2. The second model then gets changed to estimate parameters on the logit-scale.
-The third model uses an input vector of the sum of number visits with detentions.
+3. The third model uses an input vector of the sum of number visits with detentions.
-The fourth model uses an input vector of binary observations for each visit to a site.
+4. The fourth model uses an input vector of binary observations for each visit to a site.

-## A simple occupancy model in Stan
+## Simple occupancy model overview

 We will start by building a simple occupancy model that only includes a global intercept at each level.
 This example is based upon the Stan example provided by [Bob Carpenter](https://github.com/stan-dev/example-models/blob/master/misc/ecology/occupancy/occupancy.stan).
-The model would be appropriate for a single site with multiple visits or multiple sites with a single visit.
-This example either uses space or time for replication.
 The model assumes the same probability of detection for each observation.
-For simplicity, we will assume that a single site is revisited multiple times.

-The probability that the site is occupied is $\psi$ and is estimated on the logit scale: $\mu_\psi$.
+The probability that any site is occupied is $\psi$ and is estimated on the logit scale: $\mu_\psi$.
-$\mu_\psi$ is predicted by $X \beta$.
+$\mu_\psi$ is predicted by $X \beta$ (This is a [matrix regression notation](https://en.wikipedia.org/wiki/Linear_regression)).
 If a site is occupied during a visit, $Z = 1$, otherwise, it would be zero.
+During simulations, we simulate this value and it is known.
+With actual data, we have a $Z_{obs}$.
 The probability of detection at a site is $p$ and is estimated on the logit scale: $\mu_{p}$.
 $\mu_\psi$ is predicted by $V \alpha$.
 The raw data for this would $Y$ where the index of $Y$ corresponds to the observation.